 In climate science, an extreme heat day is generally defined broadly as a day when temperatures reach higher than normal.
 This research aims to understand the intensity, changes, frequency, and timing of extreme heat days.
-For the purpose of this research, the 90th percentile of temperatures from 1951-1980 is used as threshold to define the minimum temperature for a day to be considered an extreme heat day in both locationsThe use of the 90th percentile allows for the use of a threshold appropriate for local climatic variability (CCSP 2008).
+For the purpose of this research, the 90th percentile of temperatures from 1951-1980 is used as threshold to define the minimum temperature for a day to be considered an extreme heat day in both locations.
+The use of the 90th percentile allows for the use of a threshold appropriate for local climatic variability (CCSP 2008).

-the interaction between the urban heat island and global warming trends, temperatures were divided into two 30-year time periods1951-1980 and 1987-2016.
+To understand the interaction between the urban heat island and global warming trends, temperatures were divided into two 30-year time periods:1951-1980 and 1987-2016.
 The temperature distribution was plotted for both 30-year time periods in both locations.
 These time periods were used to track the shift in temperatures over time and the impact of global warming on both locations, as well the impact that the Urban Heat Island has on Times Square temperatures in comparison to Ardsley temperatures.
-Probability distributions were plotted for Times Square’s two time periods, Ardsley’s two time periods, and a comparison between the two locations’ temperature distributions during the years 1950-2016.
+Probability distributions (kernel density plots) were plotted for Times Square’s two time periods, Ardsley’s two time periods, and a comparison between the two locations’ temperature distributions during the years 1950-2016.
 The number of extreme heat days was also tracked based on the 90th percentile as an extreme heat day threshold.
 Similarly, the temperature for the hottest day of the year was tracked to see if there was an increase in these temperatures overtime as expected due to the urban heat island and global warming.
 To track the timing of these events, a linear regression model was also used to draw a trend line as a predictor for timing in the future.

-predict what extreme heat will look like for the future, linear regression models were used with the Python library SciPy.
+Finally, to predict what extreme heat days will look like for the future, linear regression models were used with the Python library SciPy to estimate how many extreme heat days would occur in 2050 if current warming trends continue.
 The timing of these extreme events was also plotted and by using a linear regression model, a linear model can be used as a predictive method to understand how early in the year the first day above the 90th percentile threshold will fall.
 This linear regression model works as a predictor for future trends related to average summer temperatures and the number of extreme heat days for a given temperature.
 By using the linear predictor for average summer temperatures, this can help interpret the number of extreme heat days for a given temperature.

 References: